VectorZeroAI/ZeroChat/README.md

 The global ones are the preferenses that affect all the desisions and answers.
 Themed are the preferenses that affect only a theme, and they are connected to the theme anchor.
 A preferense can be connected to multiple themes.

+ChromaDB is used because the character traits amount tend to get exponentially bigger the more "realistic" the character becomes.

 ---

 ## ZeroInformationCluster.py